Contents

 1405-04SOL perp long+3.4%+2.8%Slippage 0.6pp

-The more interesting one is signal #8 (ETH perp long): AI honored the -2.1% stop, the human ignored it and white-knuckled the position.
-It rebounded to +1.4%.
-The human "broke the rules" and got paid for it.
-This "lucky rule-break" happened twice in the sample (#7 too) — but the expected value is still negative, because the other rule-breaks caused bigger losses (#3 ran to -4.8% with no stop).
+The more interesting pattern: the AI honors a stop, the human ignores it and white-knuckles the position, and it rebounds — the human "broke the rules" and got paid.
+This "lucky rule-break" shows up occasionally — but the expected value is still negative, because the other rule-breaks cause bigger losses (e.g. running with no stop straight into a deeper drawdown).

 4. Where AI Actually Wins #